snapanalytx/Data-analysis-and-visualization/Direct-Connectivity/README.md

-README for Working with Excel
+README for Direct Connectivity
 # Data Analysis and Visualization
-## Module 5: Working with Excel
+## Module 7: Direct Connectivity

 This folder contains introductory video lectures and slides to familiarize students with the basic techniques of visualizing data that is stored in Excel.